eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 2. The opportunity is detectable in advance
 3. The manipulation is affordable

-Cycles are fairly rare.
-And even when a more common manipulable state occurs-- one with a Condorcet winner from the burial chain--it is exceptionally likely that the number of voters required to manipulate the election (pushing it into a cycle and beyond to $Q_1$) is more than the coalition can muster.
+The primary dichotomy is as follows:

-If a manipulation could be detected, then it generally requires more insincere voters than the coalition is likely to be able to coordinate.
+- If a manipulation could be detected, then it generally requires more insincere voters than the coalition is likely to be able to coordinate.

-If a manipulation is cheap, that means the margins are close (too close to identify in advance with any confidence<d-cite key="ShiraniMehrpolling"></d-cite>).
+- If a manipulation is cheap, that means the margins are close (too close to identify in advance with any confidence<d-cite key="ShiraniMehrpolling"></d-cite>).

+However, the likelihood of these opportunities occurring in practice is also of consideration.
+In the models where cycles are most likely (impartial culture, particularly when voters can have cyclic preferences themselves), the margins are almost always too small to detect.
+In the more realistic models, the states are obscenely rare, but highly visible (making them completely infeasible to exploit).

 Note that this model says nothing about psychology or human messiness.
 Will voters naively attempt to game the system anyway?
 Probably.
 Perhaps, conditioned by choose-one voting, they perform the betrayal because they believe their favorite is nonviable.
 And that could potentially harm the outcomes.